-He observed that the forces of labor and delivery were potentially dangerous to the fetus.

-These forces included an increase to intrauterine pressure attendant to contractions.
-(And this was almost 100 years before oxytocin and other drugs began to be used to increase uterine contractions):
+He observed that the forces of labor and delivery could be dangerous to the fetus.
+Those dangerous forces include the increase of intrauterine pressure naturally attendant to contractions.
+Dr. Little recognized this force as a danger to the fetus almost a hundred years before oxytocin and other drugs began to be used to deliberately increase uterine contractions: